---

 PostgreSQL 18 introduces wire protocol version 3.2 - the first update since PostgreSQL 7.4 in 2003.
 While libpq continues to use version 3.0 by default, this enables future client improvements.

-PostgreSQL 18 Beta 1 is available for testing.
-While not recommended for production, it's an excellent time to:
+PostgreSQL 18 is now officially available for preview on Neon.
+It's an excellent time to:

 - Test your applications for compatibility